I Live for Love

 I Live for Love is a 1935 American musical comedy film directed by Busby Berkeley and starring Dolores del Río, Everett Marshall and Guy Kibbee.

 The film's sets were designed by the art director Esdras Hartley.

-Plot summary
+Plot

-Donna (Del Rio) is a diva of the stage and her wish is for her lover, Rico (Alvarado), to be her leading man.
-To prevent this from happening, the producers pick a man named Roger Kerry (Marshall) from the streets and give him a job.
+Donna is a diva of the stage and her wish is for her lover, Rico, to be her leading man.
+To prevent this from happening, the producers pick a man named Roger Kerry from the streets and give him a job.